-- 1. The amounts presented are rounded down to the nearest unit. - 2.
-Payments for the in-service issues of commercial aircraft jet engines have been recorded in the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP).
+- 1. The amounts presented are rounded down to the nearest unit. - Payments for the in-service issues of commercial aircraft jet engines have been recorded in the amount expected to be covered by the Company with regard to costs associated with significant in-service issues arising in the Rolls-Royce Trent 1000 engine program for Boeing 787, in which the Company has participated as a risk and revenue sharing partner (RRSP). - 3.
+"Loss on withdrawal from business" involves a loss associated with its withdrawal from some of the businesses of the Company's Energy System & Plant Engineering Company.